-In 1793, at the age of 16, Victoire Pauline Marie Gabrielle de la Vincendière and her family came to Frederick County in 1793, from the Caribbean colony of Saint-Domingue (present-day Haiti).
+In 1793, at the age of 16, Victoire Pauline Marie Gabrielle de la Vincendière and her family came to Frederick County from the Caribbean colony of Saint-Domingue (present-day Haiti).
 In 1798 she purchased 291 acres of land on the west side of the Monocacy River from James Marshall, who possessed significant landholdings in the area.
 The Vincendières assembled a 748-acre plantation known as L'Hermitage, which included as many as 90 enslaved individuals.
 The 1800 Frederick County census lists Victoire as the head of household for L'Hermitage.

 It was unusual at this time for a single woman of Victoire's age to be in charge of of a household and plantation of this size.
 Indeed, the Vincendière family was unusual in a several ways.
 Their origins in France and the Caribbean, as well as their devout Catholicism contrasted sharply with the predominantly English and German Protestant population of Frederick County.
 Their different worldview was reflected in the way they established and operated their plantation.